Daily readings

 Monday, March 30, 2026

 Monday of Holy Week.
 Holy Week.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationMonday of Holy Week